Upward-Spiral-Science/spect-team/final_report.md

 ##### ADHD vs Bipolar

-Our studies for ADHD vs Bipolar were a  set of independent experiments over 6 weeks
+Our studies for ADHD vs Bipolar were a  set of independent experiments over 6 weeks.

 | Question Type | Code |
 |---------------|------|